ryuichiueda/slides_marp/prob_robotics_2025/lesson6-2e.md

 ### Difficulties in nonlinear cases

 - <span style="color:red">Reproducibility disappears</span>
-- As the robot moves, the probability distribution of predictions becomes non-Gaussian.
+    - As the robot moves, the pdf becomes non-Gaussian.
 - Right: The experiment in Chapter 4 repeated 100 times.
     - The more the orientation shifts due to noise, the slower the progress along the $x$ axis becomes.
 $\Longrightarrow$ Banana-shaped distribution

 Let's calculate $p_t$ as far as possible.